rburris15/rburris15.github.io/content/authors/admin/_index.md

 ---

-Rachael is a Data Science and Machine Learning Engineer with 5 years of experience developing, deploying, and optimizing ML and generative-AI systems.
+Rachael is a data science and machine learning engineer with 5 years of experience developing, deploying, and optimizing ML and generative-AI systems.
 Skilled in Python, PyTorch, and cloud-based model deployment with a focus on responsible, scalable, and fair AI applications.
 Adept at transforming data-science prototypes into production-ready models through CI/CD and close collaboration with product and engineering teams.
 Passionate about advancing equitable technology that improves decision-making and saves users time.